Approximate full conformal prediction in an RKHS: Conformal prediction

-\end{theorem} The second property ensures that the full conformal prediction region is not arbitrarily conservative as $n$ grows in terms of coverage.
+\end{theorem} The second property ensures that the full-conformal prediction-region is not arbitrarily conservative as $n$ grows in terms of coverage.
 Regarding the computational aspects, a closed-form expression for the predictor $\hat{f}_{D^{y}}$ as a function of $y$ does not exist in general.
-Therefore the computation of the full conformal prediction region \eqref{eq.conformalRegion} is not possible.
-Indeed a brute-force approach would consist in going through all possible values of $y$, which will require training $\mathrm{Card}(\mathcal{Y})$ predictors.
+Therefore, the computation of the full-conformal prediction-region (see Eq.~\ref{eq.conformalRegion}) is not possible.
+Indeed, a brute-force approach would consist in going through all possible values of $y$, which will require training $\mathrm{Card}(\mathcal{Y})$ predictors.
 With $\mathcal{Y} = \mathbb{R}$ for instance, the computational cost would be infinite.
-That is why the \emph{full conformal} approach is usually left aside for less costly alternative approximations such as \emph{split conformal} \citep{papadopoulos2008inductive}, and \emph{cross-conformal} \citep{vovk2015cross} to name but a few.
+That is why the \emph{full-conformal} approach is usually left aside for less costly alternative approximations such as \emph{split-conformal} \citep{papadopoulos2008inductive}, and \emph{cross-conformal} \citep{vovk2015cross} to name but a few.